 Coconut fans will swoon for these outrageously delicious Coconut Mounds Bars with a graham cracker crust, coconut filling, and a chocolate ganache topping!
 It’s easy to create these rich, irresistible Coconut Bars at home!

 With all the flavors of a Mounds candy bars, these Coconut Chocolate Bars are even more delicious in my humble opinion.
 It’s the contrast between the buttery crust, gooey coconut, and semi-sweet ganache that makes these easy mounds bars outrageously delicious!

-Chocolate Coconut Bars
+Why You Should Make These Chocolate Coconut Bars

 I mentioned my love for Mounds Bars in a previous post.
 This recipe for mounds bars was my contribution to a cookbook compiled for our moms decades ago when I was in first grade.
 Held together by metal brackets and covered in wood grain patterned shelf paper, this recipe book was my resource when an urge for coconut hit.
 Unfortunately, this gem disappeared from my childhood home when I was desperately craving coconut.

 Introduced in 1920 by the Hershey Company, Mounds Bars are candy bars made of sweetened coconut filling topped with dark chocolate.
 Its sister bar is the Almond Joy which features a whole almond on top of the coconut and is coated with milk chocolate.
 These Easy Mounds Bars with Chocolate are a riff on the candy bar I finally tasted and fell for in my early teens!
 Those living abroad may be familiar with Bounty Bars which are like our Mounds Candy Bars except bathed in milk chocolate instead of dark chocolate.